maxime-sourdin/my-website/content/blog/hackintosh-vostro-7590.md

 Author: Maxime SOURDIN
 Category: Mac
 Tags: Hackintosh
-Summary: Using a Vostro 7590 as Hackintosh
+Summary: A feedback on using MacOS on a Dell Vostro/Inspiron 7590

-Feedback on using MacOS on a Dell Vostro/Inspiron 7590 (hackintosh)
+save_as: dell-vostro-7590-hackintosh.html

 What works: